rustyeddy/rustyeddy.com/content/iot-project/hub/_index.md

 title: Iot Hub
 date: 2022-01-13
 description: >
-  The IoT Hub is the center piece of the OG system it gathers all data, runs the application, provides an API for historic and streams data real-time as it arrives.
-This project is written in Go as a Micro-service.
-This is perfect for backend devs and full-stackers.
+  The IoT Hub is the center piece of the IoT project as gathers data, runs application logic.
+Provides an HTTP Server to serve up a Web App, REST API and Web sockets.
+This project is a Micro service written in Go, and is perfect for systems hackers, backend devs and full-stackers.
 url: iot-project/hub
 git: https://github.com/iot-station/iothub
 weight: 10